- Code LING6522

 - Areas of interest Linguistics and Applied Linguistics

 This course provides practical training for anyone interested in the study of meaning, intercultural communication, or translation.
-It focuses on basic and universal human concepts and their role as a tool for comparing and explaining meanings across languages and cultures.
-The course explores semantic universals and their implications for semantic analysis on all levels of language, including lexicon, grammar and discourse.
-The course aims at improving the student's skills in exploring and describing the meaning of words, constructions and whole texts in the context of the study of languages and the 'stream of life'.
+It focuses on basic and universal human concepts and their role as a tool for comparing and explaining meanings and ideas across languages and cultures.
+The course explores semantic universals and their implications for the understanding of languages and their speakers; and it includes an evolutionary, as well as cross-linguistic and cross-cultural perspective .
+The course aims at improving the student's skills in explaining and translating meanings and ideas in the context of the study of languages and in the 'stream of life'.

-5. Participate effectively in a collective thinking process leading towards a consensus about the meaning of expressions and ideas.
+- Lead a collective thinking process to arrive at a consensus about the meaning of expressions and ideas.

 Information about the textbook and required readings will be available on Wattle.